AbhinavJaintle/backend/README.md

 ## Description

-This project is a RESTful API which takes POST and GET requests from client servers and returns a JavaScript Object Notation(JSON) formatted response.
+This project is a CRUD API which takes POST and GET requests from client servers and returns a JavaScript Object Notation(JSON) formatted response.
 From this API, you can perform the following tasks:
 - Fetch a record
 - Create a record
 - Update a record